Minimax Strikes Back: Background

-As we use Polygames as a sparring partner we will give more details about it.
-Polygames replicated the Alpha Zero approach and applied it to many games with success.
+As we use Polygames as a sparring partner, we will give more details about it.
+Polygames (MIT License) replicates the AlphaZero approach and has been successfully applied to many games.
 There are multiple innovations in Polygames.
 It can train neural networks with an architecture independent of the size of the board.
 To do so it uses a fully convolutional policy, meaning that there is no dense layer between the last convolutional planes and the policy.
 The value head is also independent of the size of the board since it uses global average pooling before the dense layers connected to the evaluation output neuron.
-It is much more difficult to train a network for $19\times19$ Hex or $13\times13$ Havannah than training it on a smaller size board.
+It is much more difficult to train a network for Hex $19$ (board size $19\times19$) or Havannah $10$ than training it on a smaller size board.
 Polygames did succeed in these games by scaling its neural networks trained on smaller sizes to the difficult board sizes.
-It played on the Little Golem game server and beat the best players at these games that were considered too difficult for Zero Learning.
-Other innovations of Polygames include a pool of neural networks in self play in order to avoid catastrophic forgetting.
+It played on the Little Golem game server and beat the best players at these games that were considered too difficult for \emph{Zero Learning} (i.e. learning without using knowledge except the game rule).
+Other innovations of Polygames include a pool of neural networks during self-play matches in order to avoid catastrophic forgetting.

-The other kinds of algorithms used in computer games are the $\alpha\beta$ family of algorithms. $\alpha\beta$ dominated the field of complete information games until the advent of MCTS in 2006.
-Still, many current strong Chess programs use $\alpha\beta$.

-There has been a lot of research on the optimizations of the $\alpha\beta$ algorithm \cite{marsland1987computer}.
-Many of them deals with move ordering since moves ordering can drastically improve the thinking time of $\alpha\beta$ based programs \cite{knuth1975}.
+The other kinds of algorithms used in computer games are the $\alpha\beta$ family of algorithms, whose apogee took place with Deep Blue \citep{campbell2002deep}, the first program beating a world chess champion. $\alpha\beta$ dominated the field of perfect information games until the advent of MCTS in 2006.
+Still, many current strong Chess programs use $\alpha\beta$ \citep{haworth202120}.
+The latest versions are combined with NNUE neural networks \citep{nasu2018efficiently}.
+There has been a lot of research on the optimizations of $\alpha\beta$ \citep{marsland1987computer}.
+Many of them deal with move ordering since move ordering can drastically improve the search time of $\alpha\beta$ \citep{knuth1975}.
+In \cite{takada2019reinforcement}, $\alpha\beta$ was also combined with a policy within a reinforcement learning architecture and it reaches a good level at Hex (the policy is used to prune actions in order to reduce the branching factor).